felipeaz/apache-kafka/README.md

 high throughput.

-The idea of this project is put in practice what I've learned about Apache Kafka by creating a simple broker that produce and consume 10 messages.
+The idea of this project is put in practice what I've learned about Apache Kafka by creating a simple broker that produce and consume infinite messages.
+Only one Broker is running on the application.